 QUESTION: Our CC&Rs ban any commercial use of property but one of our residents is running a day care business out of her condominium.
 We sent her a letter demanding she cease and she responded that under California law we cannot stop her from running this business.
 Is this true?

 ANSWER: She is correct.
 The California legislature wants family day care homes for children to be situated in normal residential surroundings so as to give children the same home environment as provided in a traditional home setting.
 (H&S §1597.40(a).)

 Defined.
 A "day care home" is defined as one that regularly provides care, protection, and supervision for 14 or fewer children for periods of less than 24 hours per day.”
 (H&S §1596.78(a).)

 Reasonable Regulations.
-Although associations cannot prohibit day care centers, they may adopt reasonable regulations that include:
+Associations may not directly prohibit or indirectly limit day care homes, homes.
+However, they may adopt reasonable regulations that include:

 Licensing.
 The homeowner or tenant operator must obtain proper licensing, and any other licensing that may be required.
 Different conditions and requirements are imposed by California law for small family and large family day care homes regarding state and local licensing.
 H&S §§1597.44-46; 1597.465.
 Associations should check both the validity and type of license with the local Community Care Licensing Division Child Care Office.

 Local & State Laws.
 Day care operators must comply with all local and state laws regulating the licensing and operations of a day care center.
 The “Manual of Policies and Procedures” sets forth the regulations and operating procedures of a licensed family day care home.